Concert of Christmas Carols Filharmonia Narodowa

 Jakub Pankowiak

-A graduate of the Academy of Music in Poznań, where he studied in the organ class of Sławomir Kamiński (diploma with distinction), whose assistant he has been since 2008.
-He also studied at the Fryderyk Chopin University of Music under the tutelage of Magdalena Czajka, and the Musikhochschule Lübeck with Arvid Gast (as part of the Socrates and Erasmus programmes in 2009).
-He has honing his skills at national and international master classes run by such artists as Susan Landale, Michael Radulescu, Ton Koopman, Harald Vogel, Bine Katrine Bryndorf, Renata Marcinkutė-Lesieur, Éric Lebrun, and Martin Haselböck.
+Doctor of Musical Arts, graduate of the Academy of Music in Poznań (diploma with distinction) in the organ class of Sławomir Kamiński whose assistant he has been since graduating in 2008.
+He honed his skills at the Chopin University of Music in Warsaw under Magdalena Czajka, at the Musikhochschule Lübeck under Arvid Gast (as part of the Socrates and Erasmus programmes, 2009), as well as during national and international masterclasses led by outstanding artists.

-Jakub Pankowiak is a prize-winner of a number of organ competitions in Poland and abroad, including the International Mikalojus Konstantinas Čiurlionis Competition in Vilnius (Third Prize and a special prize for the best performance of J.S.
-Bach’s works, 2011), the Polish Organ Competition of Performance of Buxtehude’s Works in Krakow (First Prize, 2008), the International Organ Competition in Opava (an honorary mention, 2006), the Competition of Polish Organ Music in Legnica (First Prize, 2006), Feliks Nowowiejski International Organ Competition in Poznań (Fourth Prize and a prize for the youngest finalist, 2005), the Organ Music Competition as part of the International Rev. Stanisław Ormiński Religious Music Competition in Rumia (Second Prize, 2004), he was also the holder of a scholarship from the Mayor of Poznań (2010).
+Jakub Pankowiak is a laureate of many organ competitions in Poland and abroad, including the International Mikalojus Konstantinas Čiurlionis Competition in Vilnius (Third Prize and a special prize for the best performance of works by Johann Sebastian Bach, 2011), the National Organ Competition of Performance of Works by Dietrich Buxtehude in Krakow (First Prize, 2008), the International Organ Competition for Young Organists in Opava (an honorary mention, 2006), the Competition of Polish Organ Music in Legnica (First Prize, 2006), the Feliks Nowowiejski International Organ Competition in Poznań (Fourth Prize and prize for the youngest finalist, 2005), the Organ Music Competition as part of the International Rev. Stanisław Ormiński Religious Music Competition in Rumia (Second Prize, 2004), and was also a scholarship holder of the city of Poznań (2010).
 In 2017, he was honoured with a Decoration for Merit to Polish Culture from the Minister of Culture and National Heritage.
+In 2022, he was awarded a Bronze Medal for long–Time Service by the President of the Republic of Poland, Andrzej Duda.